dcorking/hblog/posts/2015-10-20-so-youre-learning-ocaml.markdown

 The elisp that I use for my `init.el` is listed after the `oasis` tutorial at the end of this post.

-7. There are no full blown IDEs for OCaml, learn `emacs` or `vim`.
-EDIT: apparently `Sublime Text` has a merlin plugin, if you're already familiar with Sublime Text then just stick with it, merlin is really what matters here.
+7. There are no full blown IDEs for OCaml, learn `emacs`, `vim`.
+Also `Sublime Text` has a merlin plugin, if you're already familiar with Sublime Text then just stick with it, merlin is really what matters here.

 8. `utop` is an enhanced repl, its better than the plain `ocaml` repl.
 Install it with `opam install utop`